hernantz/blog/content/its-the-competition-stupid.md

 "tragedy of the commons"

-The more you limit compteition and experimentation, even with good intentions, the more you harm your chances of prosperity.
+The more you limit competition and experimentation, even with good intentions, the more you harm your chances of prosperity.